mpokryva/resume-template/README.md

 # Resume template

-This is a template of my resume
+This is a template of my resume.
+It is partially my development, partially forked from other repos

 ## Docs